blog-featured-image

 3. Is EPF withdrawal taxable for NRIs?

-4. Can EPF money be credited to an overseas account?
+4. Can EPF money be paid directly into my overseas account?

-5. Does EPF interest continue after becoming an NRI?
+5. Does EPF interest keep accruing after I become an NRI?

 Final Thoughts